 All course creators would certainly want to know how the audience receives their product.
-The best way to find it out is by using metrics.
+The best way to find out is by using metrics.
 Measure the engagement, interactivity, effectiveness, and success of your eLearning program.

 You can deploy surveys for user feedback.
 Such surveys can feature a variety of questions to gather insights and determine the ROI of your program.
 Using the right tool, you can create engaging surveys easily.

-Some of the top eLearning course software offer reporting & analytics tools, so you can definitely leverage them.
+Some of the top eLearning course software also offer reporting & analytics tools, so you can definitely leverage them.